 Eddie Rabbitt – Various Hits Compilations – Thanks to licensing and company fun-and-games, the four songs anyone remembers are on two or three compilations or so.
 Probably more.
 At any rate, “Step by Step” can’t exist in the same space as “I Love a Rainy Night” for some reason.
 Who knows why.
 This precludes the discriminating consumer from investing hard and heavy into Mr. Rabbitt, or at least harder and heavier than one would.
 Since I already had those four tracks, I’m not investing anything.

-Ray, Goodman & Brown – The Best of Ray, Goodman & Brown – They used to be the Moments, but changed their name thanks to a legal dispute.
+Ray, Goodman & Brown – The Best of Ray, Goodman & Brown – They used to be the Moments (see above), but changed their name thanks to a legal dispute.
 “Special Lady” is a sweet song, but the rest of their output was rather generic, except for the ‘studio chatter’ they seemed to have before every single.

 Redman – Best Of – I’m just not feelin’ him.
 It seems he’s really eclipsed by Method Man and others from that era.